 An examination of numerous philosophies, conceptual frameworks and perspectives related to curriculum design and instructional strategies.
 Students will evaluate a variety of responses to curricular problems as they develop their own perspectives.
 Students will also explore instructional strategies and materials which complement or evolve from various curriculum designs.

-EDUC 5312 – Methods and Materials for Instruction in Grades K-4
+EDUC 5312 – Elementary Methods II in Grades K-4

 Emphasis on the middle school classroom and its structure (curriculum and instruction) of the young adolescent.
 Examination of curriculum development, teaching and instructional strategies, support of students as changing young people, parent and community development, service learning, advisor-advisee programs, block scheduling, learning communities, homework and assessment, exploratories, teaming, reading and writing across the curriculum, and other current middle school issues that impact curriculum and instruction for the 10 to 15 year old.
 Pedagogy is based on middle school philosophy, curriculum, instruction, and instructional models for designing and teaching developmentally appropriate programs including content area reading instruction.